Enigma of My Weird Coincidences and Experiences

 What's in a 9, Papa Pythagoras?

-It was some decades ago that, out of curiosity I bought a little booklet on numerology, to see what explanations it had, if any, for certain peculiar coincidences involving a number and a letter that seemed to recur in my life.
+It was some decades ago that, out of curiosity, I bought a little book on numerology, to see what explanations it had, if any, for certain peculiar coincidences involving a number and a letter that seemed to recur in my life.

 Well, from time to time I still get somewhat puzzled over a coincidence in my family's birthdays.
-Namely, when I add up the digits of my wife's, mine, our son's, and daughter's day of birth, and reduce the result to one digit, it's a 9; and then it comes to a 9 again when I do the same with our months of birth and years.
+Namely, when I add up the digits of my wife's, mine, our son's and daughter's day of birth, and reduce the sum total to a single digit, it's a 9; and then it comes to a 9 again when I do the same with our months and years of birth.

-I checked on Google the interpretation of number 9, and it said some flattering things, like: universal love, spiritual awakening, service to humanity, strength of character, and half dozen more of these highly complimenting attributes.
+I checked on Google the interpretation of number 9, and it said some flattering things, like: universal love, spiritual awakening, service to humanity, strength of character, and half dozen more of these flattering attributes.
 Thank you, Google, I love you too.

-The Enigma of a "K" and a "C"
+The Enigma of "K" and "C" when Pronounced as "K"

 Then, there appears to be something weird about the letters "K", or "C" where it's pronounced as "K" in all of the cases, which keep reappearing in my life.
 My last name starts with a "K"; I was born in a country starting with a "C"; and lived there until my emigration in a street starting with a "K"; worked in about eight companies starting with either a" C" or a "K"; emigrated to Canada; my first car was a Chrysler's K-car; and lived for about a year in California, in Collett Avenue.